 -- Mesa Septic, Flood Control and Roads: The committee is planning

 to meet in the near future to discuss the district’s drainage initiatives.

 -- Operations: Nothing to report.

--- Park and Recreation: Director Siedman reported that he met with
+-- Park and Recreation: Director Siedman provided an update of the

 -- Sewer: Nothing to report.

-to approve the minutes of the March 17, 2010 regular meeting.
+to approve the minutes of the January 20, 2010 regular meeting, as amended.

 the warrant list.